-If you are travelling from certain countries, the UK Government requires you to self-isolate for 14 days, once you arrive in the UK.
+If you are travelling from certain countries, the UK Government requires you to self-isolate for ten days, once you arrive in the UK.
 For England, the latest list of countries this relates to are listed here.
 For Wales, the list is here.

 Those who are self-isolating will still have access to any communal facilities within their flat such as kitchens and bathrooms (if applicable).

-If you are required to self-isolate, we are offering residents the opportunity to move in early (up to 2 weeks) free of charge.* You can arrange this by contacting us on +44 (0)161 850 6664 or email@example.com before you arrive.
+If you are required to self-isolate, we are offering residents the opportunity to move in early (up to two weeks) free of charge.* You can arrange this by contacting us on +44 (0)161 850 6664 or firstname.lastname@example.org before you arrive.